baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > value as `servicebinding.io/{type}`, substituting `{type}` with the `Secret`
 > data type.

-This recommendation helps to query Secret resources of particular type using field-selector.
+This recommendation helps to query Secret resources of a particular type using field-selector.
 For example:

     kubectl get secrets --field-selector="type=servicebinding.io/postgresql"